egandavidpatrick-del/project-navigator/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/egandavidpatrick-del/saubon-synogen)
 <a id="enterprise-project-navigator"></a>

+#  Overview

+Enterprise Project Navigator is a full-stack enterprise web application designed to help organisations manage projects, teams, and project-related information through a modern, responsive interface.

+The application demonstrates enterprise software development practices by combining secure authentication, role-based access control, project management workflows, data visualisation, and an intuitive user experience.
+It was built as a comprehensive portfolio project to showcase the design and implementation of a scalable business application using modern web technologies.

+Whether managing multiple projects, tracking organisational data, or administering users, Enterprise Project Navigator provides a structured and extensible platform that reflects many of the features found in real-world enterprise systems.

+## At a Glance

+✔ Full-stack enterprise web application
+✔ Secure authentication and authorization
+✔ Responsive modern user interface
+✔ Project and team management
+✔ Dashboard and data visualisation
+✔ RESTful API architecture
+✔ Role-based access control
+✔ Comprehensive documentation

 #  Enterprise Project Navigator
 <i>Enterprise project directory management platform enabling engineering teams to locate thousands of historical and active projects in seconds.</i>